tradle/bots/README.md

 }
 ```

-See [./lib/strategy/silly.js](./lib/strategy/silly.js) for a slightly more complex strategy, and [./lib/strategy/products.js](./lib/strategy/products.js) for an expert-system type strategy that is a pared down version of the Tradle server's in-house bot's strategy.
+[./lib/strategy/silly.js](./lib/strategy/silly.js) is a slightly more complex strategy, and [./lib/strategy/products.js](./lib/strategy/products.js) is an expert-system type strategy that is a pared down version of the Tradle server's in-house bot's strategy.

 ### Managing users